UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

         docker run hello-world

 That is Docker on Linux installed.
 See [the original page](https://docs.docker.com/engine/install/ubuntu/) for any further details.

-## Tasks

-1. Install and Run Ubuntu 22.04 using a method described above
-2. Familiarise yourself with Linux and Ubuntu
-3. Install the programs and applications you might find useful
-4. Install ROS2 and Gazebo Fortress

-In week2 we will focus on installing Aerostack2.

-*Further Tasks:*

-1. Read the following to get the best introduction!
-[LinuxJourney](https://linuxjourney.com/)

 ## Common Linux Issues (Weeks 1–2)